bigbinary/vagrant-machine/README.md

 Notice that the prompt starts with `vagrant`.
 It means that you are in the guest machine.

-Now you can clone a rails repository.
-In the following case I am using repo name "demo" just as an example.
-Be sure to replace it with real repository name.
+In the host machine the directory that had `Vagrantfile` is mapped to `/vagrant` in the guest machine.

 ```
-git clone git@github.com:xxxxxxx/demo.git
-cd demo
+cd /vagrant
 gem install bundler
 bundle install
 ```

 ### Start server

+For starting the server do not use `rails server`.
+Use command given below.

 ```
-bin/rails server -b 0.0.0.0
+./bin/rails server -b 0.0.0.0
 ```

+Now open browser and visit `http://localhost:3000`.

 ### Installations on the guest machine